Cover Crop Program

 IMPORTANT DATES AND DEADLINES

-• Plant mixes containing legumes, forage radish, canola/rape, or oats by October 1, 2024.
+• NEW Plant oats and mixes containing legumes, forage radish, or canola/rape by October 10, 2025.

 FALL MANAGEMENT OPTIONS

-After becoming well-established, eligible cover crops may be grazed or chopped for on-farm livestock forage.
-Manure may be applied in the fall following Maryland’s nutrient management regulations.
-Ask your soil conservation district about new guidelines
+• After becoming well established, eligible cover crops may be grazed or chopped for on-farm livestock forage.

 CERTIFICATION REQUIREMENT

-To receive payment, you must certify your cover crop with the local soil conservation district within one week of planting and by November 12, 2024.
-Certify late-planted cover crops by November 22, 2024.
-All follow-up documentation must be submitted to the local SCD by December 2, 2024 to receive payment.
+To receive payment, you must certify your cover crop with the local soil conservation district within one week of planting and by November 12, 2025.
+In addition, all follow-up documentation must be submitted to the local SCD by December 1, 2025.

 FIND A CONTRACTOR TO PLANT YOUR COVER CROP